knkrn5/Programming-Concepts/cli/cli.md

     :error
     echo [ERROR] Something went wrong.
 Exiting...
-    REM Exit only the current batch script or function, not the entire CMD window, Exit code / error code.
+    @REM Exit only the current batch script or function, not the entire CMD window, Exit code / error code.
 0 = success, 1 (or any non-zero) = failure exit /b 1

     :end